EnochPoon/Python-Course/01_intro/README.md

   - [Exercise](#exercise)

 Programming, in its simplest form, is basically providing instructions for a computer to perform a task.
 We use programming languages such as Python to write code (i.e. these instructions).
-Sometimes, instructions could be simple, sometimes they could get really complex.
-If you're new to programming, Python is one of the best starting languages.
+Sometimes writing code can be simple, sometimes it can get really complex.
+If you're new to programming, Python is one of the best starting languages as it is beginner friendly.

 ## Small tour around Wing 101